Diogenes091106/Diogenes091106/README.md

 - 👋 Hi, I’m @Diogenes091106
 - 👀 I'm interested in learning programming
-- 🌱 I’m currently learning websites with HTML, CSS and Javascript languages
+- 🌱 I’m currently learning websites with HTML, CSS and JS languages
 - 👍 I’m looking to collaborate with my learning
 - 📫 How to reach me diogenes140906@gmail.com
 - 💕 I am committed to my girlfriend